nabill/edo/HappyTravel.Edo.DirectApi/README.md

 3. [Booking evaluation (prebooking)](/index.html#tag/Search/paths/~1api~11.0~1availabilities~1searches~1{searchId}~1accommodations~1{accommodationId}~1room-contract-sets~1{roomContractSetId}/get)

-   This step concludes the search.
-This fetches the final price and terms for the selected room contract set and confirms that booking is possible.
+   This final step of the search fetches the final price and terms for the selected room contract set and confirms that booking is possible.

 The process starts as a wide search and narrows the results at each step: